Bifurcation structure of the flame oscillation: discussion

 is also plotted with the color map.
 We observed the vortex pair with the upward velocity along the center axis (VPU) and that with the downward velocity along the center axis (VPD) rising alternately.
 Such vortex dynamics was observed in a previous experimental study, in which the velocity field in the flame oscillation was measured with particle image velocimetry and ``invalid velocity vector analysis'' based on the proper orthogonal decomposition\cite{Fujisawa2018}.
 Note that the vortex pair in the two-dimensional systems corresponds to the vortex ring in the three-dimensional systems.

 In order to clarify the effect of the vortex pairs on the oscillation of the flame height, we investigated the timing at which the vortex pair rose.
 The top position of the flame and the center positions of the vortices, at which $\hat{v}_1=\hat{v}_2=0$ holds, are indicated in Fig.~\ref{fig:11}(b), and the time series of the $x_2$-components are shown in Fig.~\ref{fig:11}(c).
 The center positions of VPD and VPU passed through the flame top when the flame height went up and down, respectively.
 We quantified this instant by the phase $\theta$ of the oscillation of the flame height.
 Here, one period corresponds to $0\leq\theta<1$, and the instant when the flame top is the highest corresponds to $\theta=0$.
 The phases when VPU and VPD pass through the mean of the flame height are set as $\theta=\theta_{\rm U}$ and $\theta=\theta_{\rm D}$, respectively.
 The dependences of $\theta_{\rm U}$ and $\theta_{\rm D}$ on $d$ and $T_1$ are shown in Fig.~\ref{fig:11}(d).
 We found that $\theta_{\rm U}\simeq1/4$ and $\theta_{\rm D}\simeq3/4$ irrespective of the parameters $d$ and $T_1$.
 Here, we discuss the mechanism of the flame oscillation by focusing on the horizontal flow.
 An illustration of the behavior during one period of the flame oscillation is shown in Fig.~\ref{fig:11}(e).
 The horizontal inflow toward the flame decreased the flame height at $\theta=\theta_{\rm U}$, whereas the horizontal outflow increased the flame height at $\theta=\theta_{\rm D}$.
 Thus, we considered that the horizontal outflow and inflow may supply the hotter and colder gases, which may expand and shrink the flame, respectively, under the flame sheet model.
 It is notable that the vertical flow did not explain the phase relationship, since the upward and downward flow may supply more and less fuel, respectively.
 The above discussion supports that VPU and VPD cause the decrease and increase in the flame height, respectively, and may enhance the instability of the stationary flame, which leads to the oscillation.
+The oscillation of flame height and the vortex pair periodically rising may enhance each other with time delay, which can lead to the hysteresis and bistability.